 Wagering on Magic is unacceptable.
-Accepting, soliciting, or ignoring a bribe impairs the integrity of the Judge Program and is unacceptable.
+Accepting, soliciting, or ignoring a bribe impairs the integrity of the Judge Program.

 - A judge solicits a bribe from a player in order to ignore an offense which would otherwise result in the player being disqualified. - A judge places a bet on their friend to make 'top 8' of a tournament.